d1b1/d1b1.github.com/_networking/onboarding.md

 <br>
 #### Step 1: Sign-up on LeadDelta.com
-The first step is to sign-up for a free account on LeadDelta.
-This startup offers a Saas service to unlock the value of your LinkedIn Account.
+The first step is to sign up for a free account on LeadDelta.
+This startup offers a SaaS service to unlock the value of your LinkedIn Account.
 It's __free__ for the first 7 days.
 I use this service to provide a fast way to harvest data from your LinkedIn Account.